- United Kingdom

 The California Consumer Privacy Act

-The California Consumer Privacy Act (“CCPA”) imposes certain obligations on the Systematica Group and certain funds managed by the Systematica Group (together, “we” or “us”) and grants certain rights to California resident investors (“California Resident,” “you,” or “your”) with regard to “personal information.”
+The California Consumer Privacy Act (with any implementing regulations and as may be amended from time to time, “CCPA”) imposes certain obligations on the Systematica Group and certain funds managed by the Systematica Group (together, “we” or “us”) and grants certain rights to California resident investors (“California Resident,” “you,” or “your”) with regard to “personal information.”
 If you are a California Resident, please review the following information about your potential rights with regard to your personal information under the CCPA.
 The rights described herein are subject to exemptions and other limitations under applicable law.

 Terms used herein have the meaning ascribed to them in the CCPA.
 We are a “business.”
 “Personal information” means information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a California Resident or a household.
 It does not include de-identified information, aggregate consumer information or publicly available information (as defined in the CCPA).